-- Ethical Inquiry, Social Responsibility, and Citizenship; May be fulfilled with BUS 347 Triple Bottom Line Business
+- Ethical Inquiry, Social Responsibility, and Citizenship; May be fulfilled and double counted with BUS 347 Triple Bottom Line Business

-- International: May be fulfilled and double counted in the Business Core section by successful completion of BUS 335 International Business or BUS 361 International Marketing.
+- International: May be fulfilled and double counted by the Global Business course by successful completion of BUS 335 International Business or BUS 361 International Marketing.

-- Capstone: BUS 450 Business Policy and Strategy (credits counted in the Business Core)
+- Engaged Learning & Capstone: BUS 450 Business Policy and Strategy (credits counted in the Thematic Core)

 - MAT 108 College Algebra with C- or higher grade (Substitutes include a C- or higher grade in MAT 140 or approved higher level math course or passing a CLEP exam)

-- MAT 210 Business Statistics with C- or higher grade or C- or higher grade in prior credit for MAT 120, or in another approved statistics course (http://usm.maine.edu/sb/stats).
+- MAT 210 Business Statistics (or MAT 120) with a C- or higher grade, or in another approved statistics course (http://usm.maine.edu/sb/stats)

-ACC 110 Financial Accounting Information for Decision Making (C- or higher)
+- ACC 110 Financial Accounting Information for Decision Making (C- or higher)

-ACC 211 Managerial Accounting Information for Decision Making (C- or higher)
+- ACC 211 Managerial Accounting Information for Decision Making (C- or higher)

-BUS 260 Marketing (C- or higher)
+- BUS 260 Marketing (C- or higher)

-BUS 280 Legal Environment of Business (C- or higher)
+- BUS 280 Legal Environment of Business (C- or higher)

-BUS 301 Business Analytics (C or higher)
+- BUS 301 Business Analytics (C or higher)

-BUS 375 Production/Operations Management (C or higher)
+- BUS 375 Production/Operations Management (C or higher)

-BUS 450 Business Policy and Strategy (C or higher)
+- BUS 450 Business Policy and Strategy (C or higher)

-Select one of the following international courses:
+- Select one of the following courses: